-Course pre-requisites and co-requisites: A grade of C- or higher in Math 263 is required for this course.
-Students must have completed or currently be enrolled in Math 264.
+Course pre-requisites and co-requisites : Students must be registered for (or have completed) Phys 301 and Math 264.
 Students lacking the proper requirements to enroll in this class may be withdrawn from the course at any time during the semester.